-Consumers sometimes use the terms “client” and “customer” interchangeably, but there’s a big difference between the two.
+Consumers sometimes use the terms “client” and “customer” interchangeably, but there’s a big difference between the two in real estate.
 If you’re relatively inexperienced in buying and selling properties and you want some expert guidance and advice, I strongly recommend signing on as a client, and not as a customer.

-Whether you sign a Buyer Representation Agreement (which makes you a client) or a Customer Service Agreement, your salesperson and other employees of the brokerage are required to treat you with fairness, honesty and integrity, and provide you with conscientious service.
+Whether you sign a Representation Agreement (which makes you a client) or a Customer Service Agreement, your salesperson and other employees of the brokerage are required to treat you with fairness, honesty and integrity, and provide you with competent service.

 As a customer, the brokerage doesn’t owe you a fiduciary duty.
 Your salesperson may assist you with filling out the paperwork for your offer, but you will have to come up with your own negotiation strategy to purchase the property, for instance.
 They have to be fair and honest, but they do not have an obligation to promote or protect your best interest.